The Christian Century: History

 The Christian Century was founded in 1884 as The Christian Oracle in Des Moines, Iowa, as a Disciples of Christ denominational magazine.

 In 1900, its editor proposed to rename it Christian Century in response to the great optimism of many Christians at the turn of the 20th century that "genuine Christian faith could live in mutual harmony with the modern developments in science, technology, immigration, communication and culture that were already under way."
 Around this same time, the Centurys offices moved to Chicago.

 The magazine did not receive widespread support in its denomination and was sold in a mortgage foreclosure in 1908.
 It was purchased by Charles Clayton Morrison, who soon labeled the magazine nondenominational.
 Morrison became a highly influential spokesperson for liberal Christianity, advocating higher criticism of the Bible, as well as the Social Gospel, which included concerns about child labor, women's suffrage, racism, war and pacifism, alcoholism and prohibition, environmentalism, and many other political and social issues.
 The magazine was a common target for criticism by fundamentalists during the fundamentalist–modernist debate of the early 20th century.

 During the Second World War, the magazine helped provide a venue for promotion of ideas by Christian activists who opposed the internment of Japanese Americans.
 Critiques of the internment policy, by writers such as Galen Fisher, appeared regularly in the Century and helped bring awareness to the situation.

 In 1956 the magazine was challenged by the establishment of Christianity Today by Carl F. H. Henry, which sought to present a theologically conservative evangelical viewpoint, while restoring many social concerns abandoned by fundamentalists.
 Both magazines continue to flourish, with the Century remaining the major independent publication within ecumenical, mainline Protestantism.

 The magazine was heavily involved in covering and advocating for the civil rights movement.
 It sent editors to a march in Selma, Alabama in 1965 and was one of the first national magazines to publish Martin Luther King Jr.'s "Letter from Birmingham Jail" along with six of his other essays.
 King was also an editor-at-large to the magazine.

 In 2008 both Martin E. Marty and former editor James M. Wall concluded long runs as Century columnists.

-Other writers published by the Century over its long history include Jane Addams, Albert Schweitzer, W. E. B. DuBois, Reuben Markham, C. S. Lewis, W. H. Auden, T. S. Eliot, Reinhold Niebuhr, Richard John Neuhaus, Paul Tillich, John F. Kennedy, Dwight D. Eisenhower, Thomas Merton, James Cone, Rosemary Rutherford, Mary Daly, Billy Graham, Wendell Berry, Henri Nouwen, N. T. Wright, Delores S. Williams, Sarah Coakley, Rowan Williams, and Marilynne Robinson.
+Other writers published by the Century over its long history include Jane Addams, W. H. Auden, Wendell Berry, H. Emil Brunner, Pearl S. Buck, Frederick Buechner, Jimmy Carter, Sarah Coakley, James Cone, Mary Daly, W. E. B. DuBois, Dwight D. Eisenhower, T. S. Eliot, Billy Graham, Abraham Joshua Heschel, John F. Kennedy, C. S. Lewis, Reuben Markham, Thomas Merton, Richard John Neuhaus, Reinhold Niebuhr, Henri Nouwen, Marilynne Robinson, Rosemary Rutherford, Albert Schweitzer, Paul Tillich, Desmond Tutu, John Updike, N. T. Wright, Delores S. Williams, Rowan Williams.